-Spring brings with it the beauty of new life and new beginnings – it only makes sense that home renovations, including bathroom remodeling, are popular during these months.
+Spring brings the beauty of new life and new beginnings – it only makes sense that home renovations, including bathroom remodeling, are popular during these months.
 As the world is waking up from the winter season, people are getting out of their houses, opening windows, and feeling like they’re ready to let go of the staleness that hangs in the air of old designs.
-A lot of people take up spring cleaning and as they’re doing so, realize they want just a little more.
+Many people take up spring cleaning and, as they’re doing so, realize they want just a little more.

 That’s where a bathroom renovation can come into play.
-Whether you’re putting in a new bathtub and vanity or actually remodeling the entire space, there are a lot of great options out there to choose from.
-Before you dive in, though, it helps to be prepared with some tips, steps, and best practices for bathroom remodeling.
+Whether you’re putting in a new bathroom vanity and bathtub or remodeling the entire space, there are a lot of great options out there to choose from.
+Before you dive in, it helps to be prepared with some tips, steps, and best practices for bathroom remodeling.

 First Up, Spring Cleaning

-You might think that you should skip the cleaning if you’re renovating, but you might just be surprised at how much better things look when they’re fresh and free of dirt and debris.
-Take the time to clean the bathroom thoroughly, looking for any areas that may need extra attention.
-This is also the time to make note of things you’d like to change, such as putting in tile that’s easier to clean than the current tub surround to improve the space functionally.
+You might think you should skip the cleaning if you’re renovating, but you might be surprised at how much better things look when they’re fresh and free of dirt and debris.
+Take the time to clean the bathroom thoroughly, looking for any areas needing extra attention.
+This is also the time to make note of things you’d like to change, such as putting in a tile that’s easier to clean than the current tub surround to improve the space functionally.

-When you’re spring cleaning the bathroom, you’ll also want to check things like caulking and grout.
-If these are damaged, there could be leaks happening and you might not even know it.
+When spring cleaning the bathroom, you’ll also want to check things like caulking and grout.
+If these are damaged, leaks could happen, and you might not even know it.
 Bathrooms are damp spaces.
-Making sure they’re properly sealed and protected from moisture damage is a must.
+Ensuring they’re properly sealed and protected from moisture damage is necessary.

 Related: Bathroom Hacks Everyone Should Know